-The Office of Disability Support Services adheres to the compliance standards related to Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and Amendments Act of 2008 (ADA), and the Family Educational Rights and Privacy Act of 1974 (FERPA).
+The Office of Disability Support Services adheres to the compliance standards related to Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the Americans with Disabilities Act Amendments Act of 2008 (ADA and ADAAA respectively), and the Family Educational Rights and Privacy Act of 1974 (FERPA).

-The Northern Pennsylvania Regional College (NPRC) is a member of the Association on Higher Education and Disability (AHEAD) and supports the statements on Professional Standards and Code of Ethics and utilizes these codes as guidelines in services to our students.
+Northern Pennsylvania Regional College (NPRC) is a member of the Association on Higher Education and Disability (AHEAD) and supports the statements on Professional Standards and Code of Ethics and utilizes these codes as guidelines in services to our students.
 In addition, NPRC supports and utilizes the guiding principles of the Council for the Advancement of Standards for Higher Education (CAS) which articulate exemplary and anticipated levels of professional standards for disability services within student affairs and student services areas within a national context.